AdobeDocs/experience-manager-cloud-manager.es-ES/help/using/understanding-concepts.md

  -->

-## Información general de canalización {#pipeline-overview}
+## Pipeline Overview {#pipeline-overview}

-Cloud Manager admitirá una sola canalización por programa (definición anterior) que gestiona las implementaciones en fase y producción. ****
+Cloud Manager will support a single pipeline per program (definition above) which handles deployments to stage and production. ****

 La rama git utilizada para las implementaciones de fase y producción es maestra.

 >[!NOTE]
 >
->Se recomienda utilizar master como rama de git para el escenario y la producción, pero se puede utilizar cualquiera de las ramas al configurar la tubería.
+>It is a best practice to to use master as a git branch for stage and production, but you can use any of the branch while setting up the pipeline.

-A continuación se ilustra el proceso de canalización única:
+The single pipeline process is illustrated below:

 ![](assets/screen_shot_2018-04-30at30318pm.png)

-### Explicación del flujo {#understanding-the-flow}
+### Understanding the Flow {#understanding-the-flow}

-Puede configurar la canalización desde el [!UICONTROL Pipeline Settings] mosaico desde la interfaz de usuario de Cloud Manager.
+You can configure your pipeline from the [!UICONTROL Pipeline Settings] tile from Cloud Manager UI.

 Consulte [Uso de Cloud Manager,](hhttps://helpx.adobe.com/experience-manager/cloud-manager/using/using-cloud-manager.html) para obtener más información.